 The Keough School of Global Affairs is a vibrant, growing, diverse community of students, faculty, and staff within the University of Notre Dame, a leading Catholic research university with global connections.
 The Keough School welcomes people from all over the world and from many religious, philosophical, and secular traditions.

 Notre Dame is a global university with Global Gateways in Beijing, Dublin, Jerusalem, London, and Rome.
-Students in the master’s program spend several months working with partner organizations at field sites in Colombia, South Africa, Israel/Palestine, Uganda, the Philippines, and Washington, D.C., as well as in locations ranging from Bangladesh and Chile to Mexico, Kenya and Brazil.
+Students in the master’s program spend several months working with partner organizations at field sites in Colombia, South Africa, Israel/Palestine, Uganda, the Philippines, and Washington, DC, as well as in locations ranging from Bangladesh and Chile to Mexico, Kenya, and Brazil.

-The 7 international institutes within the Keough School support research, scholarship, and the enrichment of the educational experience for students.
+The nine international institutes within the Keough School support research, scholarship, and the enrichment of the educational experience for students.
 The institutes sponsor and organize a wide range of speakers and special events that connect students with international scholars, policymakers, and practitioners as well as with writers, filmmakers, and religious and cultural leaders.

 Notre Dame’s campus in northern Indiana, USA, (90 miles east of Chicago and adjacent to South Bend) is renowned for its beauty and for the richness of its academic, recreational, athletic, and arts and cultural offerings.
 Students also benefit from the professional development and networking opportunities provided by the Keough School’s Washington Office in Washington, DC.